kassi-bertrand/cpp-playground/2-Array vs &Array/README.md

 }
 ```

-Compiling and running the program outputs the following result:
+Compiling and running the program outputs the following result, on my machine:

 ```txt
     array:  6135263940